Simple or Complex – It’s the difference between success & failure

 The above are not excuses to avoid making a decision.
 Decisions need to be made regarding the consolidation and optimization of the strategy portfolio.
 This is an essential element of managing the portfolio, but it is especially important at a time when business needs are changing and resources are more scarce than ever.

 The list of factors listed above serves to emphasize the importance of those decisions and how they should be made with care and forethought.
+They are the reason your organization could either save or lose millions based on its decisions around projects and initiatives.

-If any of the factors are in evidence then slow down and revisit not just the decisions being made, but the objectives of those decisions and the process by which they are being made (steps, information, people involved, etc.)
+If any of the factors are in evidence, then slow down and revisit not just the decisions being made, but the objectives of those decisions and the process by which they are being made (steps, information, people involved, etc.)

 Scroll down or use the list menu above to jump to the detail.